Steven Detweiler: Life

 After obtaining his PhD, Detweiler had postdoctoral fellowships at the University of Maryland (1974-1976) and the California Institute of Technology (1976-1977), before he obtained an assistant professor position at Yale University in 1977.
 In 1982, he moved to the University of Florida in Gainesville, where he became full professor and spent the rest of his career.

-Detweiler was an avid marathon runner, having completed the Boston marathon in a time of 3:43:21 the year before has death at an age of 67.
+Detweiler was an avid marathon runner, having completed the Boston marathon in a time of 3:43:21 the year before his death at an age of 67.
 On February 8, 2016, Detweiler died suddenly after he collapsed during his morning run.

 Detweiler had two children a daughter, Catherine (Kate) Seibert Detweiler and son, David Logan Detweiler.

 Scientific Legacy

 Detweiler's research focused on the dynamics of stars and black holes, as well as on the production and observation of gravitational waves.

 Pulsar Timing Arrays

 In 1979, Detweiler proposed the use of the collective observations of an array of pulsars to detect gravitational waves waves with wavelengths on the scale of light-years.

 This built upon an earlier proposal by Mikhail Sazhin to use individual pulsars.
 Today, this idea is known as a pulsar timing array.
 The idea was first taken up experimentally by Foster and Backer in 1990, and today globally there are five active pulsar timing array experiments.
 In 2023, this idea led to the discovery of a stochastic gravitational wave background by the NANOGrav experiment and other pulsar timing array experiments.